omar-dulaimi/prisma-json-server-generator/README.md

 npm install -g json-server
 ```

-4- Running `npx prisma generate` for the following schema.prisma
+4- Run `npx prisma generate` for the following schema.prisma, or your schema

 ```prisma
 model User {